WeWork: 2017

 In April 2017, WeWork launched an online store for services and software for its members.
 In May 2017, WeWork opened a luxury health club at its Broad Street, Manhattan location.
 The space includes exercise equipment and a boxing area, general workout area, spa, and a yoga studio with fitness classes.
 In June 2017, in partnership with Embassy Group, WeWork India, led by then 25-year old Karan Virwani, son of the Embassy Group owner Jitu Virwani, opened its first space in Bangalore, India, named WeWork Galaxy, with capacity for 2,200 members.
 In July 2017, the company raised $760 million in a Series G financing round valuing the company at $20 billion.
 Also in July 2017, WeWork announced expansion plans into China, with US$500 million invested by SoftBank and Hony Capital.
 In August 2017, the company raised $4.4 billion from the SoftBank Vision Fund at a valuation of approximately $20 billion.
 In September 2017, WeWork expanded into Southeast Asia via the acquisition of Singapore-based SpaceMob, and it allocated $500 million to grow in Southeast Asia.

-In late October 2017, WeWork signed a contract to acquire the Lord & Taylor Building on Fifth Avenue in Manhattan from the Hudson's Bay Company for $850 million.
+In October 2017, WeWork signed a contract to acquire the Lord & Taylor Building on Fifth Avenue in Manhattan from the Hudson's Bay Company for $850 million, with additional plans to invest over $450 million on a renovation.
 The deal also included the use of floors of certain HBC owned department stores in Germany, New York, Toronto, and Vancouver as WeWork's shared office workspaces.
 The transaction closed in February 2019.
+The building was sold to Amazon.com in March 2020 for $1.15 billion.

 In October 2017, WeWork acquired Flatiron School, a coding school.
 It was sold in June 2020.
 In November 2017, WeWork invested in The Wing, a co-working space for women.
 It sold the stake in January 2020.
 Also in November 2017, WeWork acquired Meetup for approximately $156 million.
 It was sold at a loss in 2020.
-Also in November 2017, WeWork invested in Wavegarden, which designs and manufactures artificial wave devices.
-Also in November 2017, WeWork announced that in the fall 2018, it would launch WeGrow, a private school for children aged 3 through students in grade 4.
+In the same month, WeWork invested in Wavegarden, which designs and manufactures artificial wave devices.
+In addition, during November 2017, WeWork announced that in the fall of 2018 it would launch WeGrow, a private school for children aged 3 through students in grade 4.
 The first permanent location was in WeWork's New York headquarters.
 In September 2019, Rebekah Neumann resigned as CEO of WeGrow.
-The WeGrow school closed at the end of the 2019 academic year.
-In December 2017, the company opened its first location in Singapore.
+WeGrow closed at the end of the 2019 academic year.
+In December 2017, WeWork opened its first location in Singapore.